Yatsa-dev/yatsa-shop-back/README.md

 You server runs on [http://localhost:3000](http://localhost:3000)

-## Also "dzen-server" hosted on Google Cloud Platform [https://yatsa-shop-back-fk6pcl23iq-uc.a.run.app](https://yatsa-shop-back-fk6pcl23iq-uc.a.run.app)
+## Also "yatsa-shop" hosted on Google Cloud Platform [https://yatsa-shop-back-fk6pcl23iq-uc.a.run.app](https://yatsa-shop-back-fk6pcl23iq-uc.a.run.app)

 ## About Admin Permissions